 Family Tree (Click to Enlarge)

-Symptoms of hemochromatosis usually appear after age 40, once significant iron has accumulated in the body.
-Symptoms may appear earlier in women.
+Symptoms of hemochromatosis usually appear after age 50, once significant iron has accumulated in the body.
+Symptoms may appear later in women, typically about 10 years after menopause.

-Many patients with hemochromatosis are asymptomatic, meaning they do not exhibit any symptoms.
-The disease is usually diagnosed as a result of family screening, or after a blood test indicates a high level of iron.
+Many patients with hemochromatosis do not exhibit any symptoms.
+The disease is usually diagnosed as a result of family screening, or after a blood test indicates a high level of iron or abnormal liver enzymes.
 Early signs are nonspecific and may include:

 More specific symptoms occur when the iron accumulates in particular organs:

-Iron deposits in the heart muscle may cause an arrhythmia, or the muscle may degenerate.
+Iron deposits in the heart muscle may cause an arrhythmia or heart failure.

 Iron deposits in the liver can predispose a patient to fibrosis, cirrhosis and liver cancer.